CloudReactor/cloudreactor-procwrapper/README.md

 during deployment with the AWS ECS CloudReactor Deployer, or if the Task is configured to be auto-created, and this module is run.
-In the second case, this module uses the ECS Metadata endpoint to detect the ECS Task settings, and sends them to the API server.
+In the second case, this module uses the ECS Metadata endpoint to detect the ECS Task settings, and sends them to the Task Management server.
 CloudReactor can also schedule Tasks or setup long-running services using Tasks, provided they are run in AWS ECS.